5 Dec'07, Hyderabad: 10 Kids died as doctors strike at Niloufer Hospital

 How trouble started

-, Junaid, a relative of MIM legislator Afsar Khan, took his daughter to Niloufor Hospital.
+ON DECEMBER 2, Junaid, a relative of MIM legislator Afsar Khan, took his daughter to Niloufor Hospital.
 He allegedly assaulted some doctors and ransacked a room following an argument with doctors after he was asked for a case shoot of the patient.
 He was taken into police custody following a complaint by the doctors.
+Later, Khan arrived at the hospital with his supporters.

 Doctors alleged he abused and manhandled several of them, including some women doctors.
 He also went to Nampally police station, where Junaid was being hold, and lodged a counter complaint against the doctors, accusing them of negligence and misconduct.
+The doctors went on a flash strike and have demanded Khan's arrest.

 Not the first time

+ON JUNE 15, women activists and TDP members had staged a dharna at the hospital to protest the death of six children due to alleged negligence on the part of the doctors.
 Then too, the hospital's PG doctors had struck work, seeking proper security and objecting to the conduct of some of the victims' attendants.
 Later, Khan and his men had come to the hospital and on being denied entry, broken some windowpanes.
 They had demanded that the doctors responsible for the death of the children be suspended and an inquiry ordered.

 No comments: